Natalia Garibotto Shows Off Fit And Curvy Figure In New Workout Clip

-Internet sensation Natalia Garibotto inspired thousands of fans on social media to head to the nearest gym after she shared a new clip of herself working out on Thursday, August 20.
+Internet sensation Natalia Garibotto inspired her social media fans to head to the nearest gym after she shared a new clip of herself working out on Thursday, August 20.
 The bombshell took to her Instagram account to share the content with her 2.1 million followers, and it instantly caught the attention of many.

 The 26-year-old Brazilian model was recorded while inside a gym.
-Natalia took center stage in the clip as she situated herself directly in front of the camera.
-She switched between a number of fitness routines that included jumping squats and leg curls and extension as she emitted a disciplined and focused energy.
+Natalia situated herself directly in front of the camera, as she switched between a number of fitness routines that included jumping squats and leg curls and extension.
+She emitted a disciplined and focused energy for her fans to enjoy.

-Her blond-and-brunette hair was pulled back into a ponytail that cascaded down her back.
+Her highlighted brunette hair was pulled back into a ponytail that cascaded down her back.
 She also sported a black Nike baseball cap.

-Still, her killer curves stood out most in the footage as she flaunted her famous physique in a revealing workout ensemble.
+Her killer curves stood out in the footage, as she flaunted her famous physique in a revealing workout ensemble.

 She opted for a coral-colored top that featured two thin straps that went over her shoulders and down her back.
-Natalia went braless underneath the tight garment, which did not conceal much of her figure.
-The top’s low cut especially revealed a great deal of cleavage.
-Furthermore, her slim and toned core was on display, as the sporty number was cropped.
+Natalia was braless underneath the tight garment.
+The top’s low cut revealed a great deal of cleavage.
+Her slim and toned core was also on display, as the sporty number was cropped.

-She teamed the top with black workout leggings from Puma.
-The skintight pants specifically drew eyes towards her curvy hips, and bodacious derriere.
+She teamed the top with black leggings from Puma.
+The skintight pants specifically drew eyes towards her curvy hips and bodacious derriere as she worked out.

 The model finished the look off with a pair of light pink sneakers.